Madhuchanda Ghosh (Doctoral Fellow)

 Amrita is currently pursuing her Masters' Degree in International Relations from Jadavour University.
 She completed her graduate degree (2016) from Department of Political Science, Miranda House, University of Delhi.
 She has worked with an anti-trafficking NGO based in New Delhi for a period of one year.

-Her research interests include gender, conflict studies and braoder policy oriented theorization.
+Her research interests include gender, conflict studies and broader policy oriented theorization.

-Through her SYLFF research, she is studying existing processes of rehabilitation in governmental and non-governmental sector.
+Through her SYLFF research, she is studying existing processes of rehabilitation for survivors of human trafficking in governmental and non-governmental sectors.
 In analyzing the processes, the primary focus will be on the role agency of survivors play.
 It is largely going to take the shape of a legal and policy narrative.

 Sreerupa Bhattacharya (M.A.
 Fellow)